nearform/qwen/README.md

 {
   // A tag that can be used to identify and group services
   tag: 'untagged',

+  // A collection of schemas for validating published and subscribes.
+  schema: {

+  },

   // Options for rabbitmq.
   rabbit: {